rebeccakoleth/rebeccakoleth.github.io/_posts/2026-03-27-first-essay-of-delights.md

 Art was a delight.
 I filled a plastic bag with bright inks and metallic acrylics and used a pushpin to secure it to our artwork.
 More glitter came in (another delight), so I sprinkled silver feathers with soft spatterings of sparkling pinks and silvers and golds.
 I bundled goose feathers together, and I crumpled gold leaf between the tips of my fingers and the heel of my palm before perching it atop our soggy structure.
 A handful of red sequins found themselves scattered across a few feathers, almost like beads of blood or like small rubies clustered together.
 </p>
 <p>
 Playing badminton, moving my body, and feeling the racket like an extension of my arm, a learned distance that my body trusts my eyes to calculate, and my eyes trust my body to move through, was a delight.
-The coolness of the makeup wipe as I sponged it off my face was a delight.
+The coolness of the makeup wipe as I sponged foundation off my face was a delight.
 </p>
 <p>
 I had a day mixed with delights, but right now, in this moment, the absence of delights hollows out my throat, and I wish I could see the world with more gratitude.
 Perhaps it’s a learning curve.